robinagandhi/CYBR4360-8366/firewall-concepts.md

 The `-v` flag adds packet/byte counters.
 The `--line-numbers` flag shows rule positions.

-You will see UFW has created multiple chains beyond just INPUT, OUTPUT, and FORWARD — it adds chains like `ufw-before-input`, `ufw-user-input`, `ufw-after-input`, etc. UFW's chain architecture looks like this:
+You will see UFW has created multiple chains beyond just INPUT, OUTPUT, and FORWARD, it adds chains like `ufw-before-input`, `ufw-user-input`, `ufw-after-input`, etc. UFW's chain architecture looks like this:

 ```
 Packet arrives → [INPUT] → ufw-before-input → ufw-user-input → ufw-after-input → ufw-reject-input